 New York-based pianist, composer, and educator Jason Yeager creates music that is deeply expressive and multi-faceted, defying convention while reveling in the traditions of jazz, blues, 20th century classical music, and Latin American folk rhythms.
-He has released three albums of original music to wide acclaim, "Ruminations" (2011), "Affirmation" (2014), and, with violin/mandolin virtuoso Jason Anick, "United" (2017).
+He has released three albums of original music to wide acclaim, "Ruminations" (2011), "Affirmation" (2014), and, with violin/mandolin virtuoso Jason Anick, "United" (2017), all on Inner Circle Music.
 This most recent release features special guests Jason Palmer, George Garzone, Jerry Leake, John Lockwood, and more, and was named one of the best albums of 2017 by Downbeat Magazine, having also been awarded a 4.5 star review.

-In the spring of 2018, Red Piano Records will release Yeager’s fourth album, All At Onceness, a collaboration with visionary composer-saxophonist Randal Despommier.
+In May 2018, Red Piano Records released Yeager’s fourth album, All At Onceness, a collaboration with visionary composer-saxophonist Randal Despommier.
 A genre- and century-spanning collection of new compositions and reimagined works from medieval, baroque, folk, and 20th-century classical music, the project features longtime-collaborators Aubrey Johnson on voice, Danny Weller on bass, and Jay Sawyer on drums.
 In addition to this forthcoming recording, Yeager is working on collection of original compositions inspired by the fictional characters from Kurt Vonnegut’s fiction, entitled “Unstuck in Time: The Kurt Vonnegut Suite.”

 “An incredible composer and musician…[who] surprises you like a thunderbolt." -Ran Blake, pianist/composer and MacArthur Grant recipient